bast/reproducible-rse/README.md

-# Tools and techniques for reproducible and collaborative research software engineering
+# Presentation: Tools and techniques for reproducible and collaborative research software engineering

-This is derived from https://github.com/coderefinery/research-software-engineering and I might merge it back at a later stage.
+This slide deck is derived from https://github.com/coderefinery/research-software-engineering and I might merge it back at a later stage.